Maryhill Line

 The Maryhill Line is a suburban railway line linking central Glasgow and Anniesland via Maryhill in Scotland.
 It is part of the Strathclyde Partnership for Transport network.
 The line between Glasgow and Maryhill forms a part of the West Highland Line (linking the WHL and North Clyde Line with the former Edinburgh and Glasgow Railway main line out of Glasgow Queen Street High Level) and was reopened to stopping passenger services in 1993.
-The line was reopened by British Rail and Strathclyde Passenger Transport Executive.
+The line was reopened by British Rail and Strathclyde Passenger Transport Executive at a cost of £2.2m.

 Local services over the route had previously ended in the early 1960s, though it remained open thereafter for /Mallaig & trains and freight traffic.
 In 2005 it was extended to Anniesland via a new station at Kelvindale in the north west of the city.

 The route serves the following places: